tobbik/lua-t/docs/T.Pack.rst

   width (UInt3L)

 sequence
-  The constructor takes a format strings which defines a composition of multiple items. eg. p = t.Pack( '>l<H' ) defines a sequence of 2 elements and is 10 bytes long on a 64 bit system.
+  The constructor takes a format string which defines a composition of multiple items.  eg. p = t.Pack( '>l<H' ) defines a sequence of 2 elements and is 10 bytes long on a 64 bit system.

-   - p[1]: is an atomic packer of type (Int8B) with a  0 bytes offset
+   - p[1]: atomic packer of type (Int8B) 0 bytes offset (1st element)
-   - p[2]: is an atomic packer of type (int2L) with an 8 bytes offset
+   - p[2]: atomic packer of type (Int2L) 8 bytes offset (length of p[1])

 array
-  The constructor takes a format strings which defines a packer (atomic or combinator) and a number defining how often it gets repeated. eg. p = t.Pack( '>d<H', 4 ) defines a sequence of 2 elements which is 10 bytes long, it will get repeated 4 times, making the packer cover 40 bytes.
+  The constructor takes a format string which defines a packer (atomic OR combinator) and a number defining how often it gets repeated. eg. p = t.Pack( '>d<H', 4 ) defines a sequence of 2 elements which is 10 bytes long, it will get repeated 4 times, making the packer cover 40 bytes.

    - p[1]:    is a packer sequence
    - p[2][1]: is an atomic packer of type (float) with an 10 bytes offset

 struct
-  The constructor takes a format strings which defines a composition of multiple items. eg. p = t.Pack( '>l<H' ) defines a sequence of 2 elements and is 10 bytes long on a 64 bit system.
+  The constructor takes a format string which defines a composition of multiple items. eg. p = t.Pack( '>l<H' ) defines a sequence of 2 elements and is 10 bytes long on a 64 bit system.